aeternity/state-channel-demo/README.md

 # FAQ

+## How State Channel Demo Game transactions take place?

+In order to avoid cheating in a turn based implementation (each player move needs to be co-signed in order to be executed), one player hashes his move.
+The other party receives the off-chain transaction with calldata containing the hash, where he/she can **only** confirm the method opponent called (e.g. opponent picked a move) but not the actual move.

+After co-signing the opponent's hashed move, the next required step is for the second player to make his/her move.
+This is achieved by calling the corresponding contract method which does not hash the pick (the opponent's move is already sealed in the channel's state tree).

+Now that both players have picked, the contract requires from the first player to reveal his move.
+Revealing is required as only the first player has the key to the hash.
+With the execution of it, the winning participant receives the stake.
+In the case of Draw, the stake is returned to both players.

 ## How do I build my own state channel demo?

 You may take a look at Helpful Links Section, there is a State Channel Workshop Tutorial Guide.